About the legislation

 This legislation is a major step towards establishing a trusted, independent and transparent CDC that will safeguard Australia’s health.

-The legislation package is made up of 2 Bills:
+The legislation package is made up of 2 Acts:

-- Australian Centre for Disease Control Bill 2025 – the main legislation to establish the new CDC
+- Australian Centre for Disease Control Act 2025 – the main legislation to establish the new CDC

-- Australian Centre for Disease Control (Consequential and Transitional Provisions) Bill 2025 – the consequential amendments and transitional provisions required to the
+- Australian Centre for Disease Control (Consequential Amendments and Transitional Provisions) Act 2025 – the consequential amendments and transitional provisions required to the

 Functions of the Director-General

-The draft legislation outlines the public health functions of the CDC’s Director-General.
+The legislation outlines the public health functions of the CDC’s Director-General.

 These include: